voxel51/fiftyone-auth-migration/migration-workflow.md

 cluster as the deployment or in the same network as the VM that runs Fiftyone Teams.

-4. Before running the Auth Migration Script, switch the Fiftyone Teams deployment to `internal` mode.
+4. Switch the Fiftyone Teams
+deployment to `internal` mode.
 This is done by updating the `FIFTYONE_AUTH_MODE` environment variable from `legacy` to `internal`.